 Massenet participated in Pauline Viardot's music salon concerts, and considered her a close friend.
 Pauline Viardot promoted and sang the leading role in his oratorio Marie-Magdeleine.
 This piece, along with another oratorio (Eve) and some orchestral pieces, led to Massenet being awarded France's prestigious Légion d'honneur in 1876.
 In 1878, he began teaching composition at the Paris Conservatoire.
 In the late 1870s, Massenet's operas began attracting international fame, and he soon was regarded as one of the most illustrious French opera composers of his day.
 His operas were regularly performed by major operatic companies in cities such as London, Milan, and Vienna, and some of his most popular operas were Manon (1884), Werther (1892), and Thaïs (1894).

 Thaïs is based on Anatole France's novel, and tells the story of a young priest who seeks the salvation of a woman of questionable virtue, a courtesan named Thaïs.
-The piece "Meditation," is a dramatic interlude in the middle of the second act of Massenet's opera.
-During this interlude, when the curtains close, "Meditation" is played by a solo violin with orchestral accompaniment.
+The piece Meditation, is a dramatic interlude in the middle of the second act of Massenet's opera.
+The Italian term for interlude is intermezzo, a short musical piece often heard between acts of a play or opera.
+During this interlude, when the curtains close, Meditation is played by a solo violin with orchestral accompaniment.
 The lyrical, expressive melody of this piece symbolizes the inner struggle of Thaïs as she meditates and reflects upon the direction of her life.
 As the piece progresses, the music's dramatic tension and soaring melody depict a spiritual awakening as Thaïs decides to change her ways and convert to Christianity.
 The opera Thaïs was premiered in Paris in 1893, but did not achieve measurable success until it was performed in Italy in 1903.
 From that point on, Thaïs has been a standard and popular part of operatic literature throughout the world.